 --namespace otel-collector \

-kubectl get pods -n otel-collectorRunning status before we continue.Check the collector logs for startup errors:
+--values otel-values.yamlkubectl get pods -n otel-collectorRunning status before we continue.kubectl logs -n otel-collector \

 -l app.kubernetes.io/name=opentelemetry-collector4318 with no errors.Step 5 — Note the Collector's Internal Service DNS Name